 Author: Sergey Punzhin

-Keywords: International Court; interpretation; meaning and scope of the judgment; procedural law; Rules of Court; Statute of the Court
+Keywords: International Court; intervention; non-party intervention; object of the intervention; procedural law; Rules of Court; status of the intervening State; Statute of the Court